 Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Here’s our AMEX Blue Business Plus review!
+Here’s our Amex Blue Business Plus Card review.

-AMEX Blue Business Plus Review
+Amex Blue Business Plus review

-The AMEX Blue Business Plus card comes with:
+The Amex Blue Business Plus Card comes with:

-- NO annual fee
+- No annual fee (See Rates & Fees)

 - Terms Apply

-Plus, AMEX small business cards don’t appear on your personal credit report.
-So opening a new AMEX business account won’t hurt your chances of being approved for Chase cards because of the Chase 5/24 rule.
+Plus, Amex small business-cards don’t appear on your personal credit report, so opening a new Amex business account won’t hurt your chances of being approved for Chase cards because of the Chase 5/24 rule.

-You can also book travel through AMEX at a rate of 1 cent per point.
-But this is usually NOT the best way to use your points.
+You can also book travel through Amex at a rate of 1 cent per point, but this is usually not the best way to use your points.